Disability support

 • What other academic support is available to me?

 The University has a fantastic Study Support team that can provide support on a range of study skills topics and offer workshops and one-to-ones with a Study Support Adviser.
-The team can also offer support with English language, Maths and IT skills, and writing support from the Royal Literary Fellows.
-There is also a Peer Mentoring scheme to offer the opportunity to build your skills and confidence, either by receiving support from a Peer Mentor or volunteering to be one.
+The team can also offer support with English Language, Maths and IT skills, and writing support from the Royal Literary Fellows.
+There is also a Peer Mentoring Service to offer the opportunity to build your skills and confidence, either by receiving support from a Peer Mentor or volunteering to be one.

 • What careers support is available to disabled students?